What is a TEACH Grant?

-In exchange for the grant, candidates must agree to serve as a full-time teacher at certain schools and within certain fields for at least four academic years within eight years after completing the course of study for which the candidate received a grant.
-If the candidate fails or refuses to carry out his or her teaching obligation, the amounts of the TEACH Grants received are treated as an unsubsidized Direct Loan and must be repaid with interest.
+In exchange for the grant, candidates must agree to serve as a full-time teacher at certain schools and within certain fields for at least four academic years within eight years of completing the course of study for which the candidate received a grant.

 To receive TEACH Grants, a teacher candidate must agree to:

-A full-time teacher candidate may receive up to $3,736 each year prior to October 1, 2018.
-For awards made after October 1, 2018, the award amount is $3,752 .
+A full-time teacher candidate may receive up to $3,772.
 The total amount of TEACH Grants that the candidate may receive for undergraduate or post-baccalaureate study may not exceed $16,000.
 The total amount that a graduate student may receive may not exceed $8,000.
-If the student is enrolled less than full-time, including less than half-time, the amount of the annual TEACH Grant that he or she may receive must be reduced in accordance with a schedule established by the Secretary in regulations (see chart below).
+If the student is enrolled less than full-time the amount of the annual TEACH Grant that they may receive must be reduced.

-The amount of the TEACH Grant, in combination with other assistance the student may receive, may not exceed the cost of attendance, as provided in section 472 of the HEA.
-If the TEACH Grant and other aid exceeds the cost of attendance for an academic year, the student’s aid package must be reduced.
+The amount of the TEACH Grant, in combination with other assistance the student may receive, may not exceed the cost of attendance, as provided in section 472 of the Higher Education Act.
+If the TEACH Grant and other aid exceed the cost of attendance for an academic year, the student’s aid package must be reduced.

 Please note: If you plan to teach in a high-need field that is included in the Nationwide List, that field must be listed for the state where you teach either at the time you begin your qualifying teaching service or at the time you received a TEACH Grant.
 For more information, please click on Official TEACH Grant Website.
 To Apply, visit Agreement to Serve.